The 5 Best Way to Reheat Tamales Easily at Home

 Place and distribute the tamales with open end up around the edge of your cooking steamer.

-Reheating tip: Make sure to steam the tamales for 15-20 minutes if taken from the refrigerated and about 20-30 minutes if frozen.
+Reheating tip: How long to steam tamales?
+Make sure to steam the tamales for 15-20 minutes if taken from the refrigerated and about 20-30 minutes if frozen.

 Before reheating the tamales on your oven, remove the husk covers.